After a thrilling season, the NFL is officially over for another year. So, the team at SportsTips thought it would be a ...

 San Francisco 49ers fans are always looking for more information about when their team plays the next game.
 For all the information you have been craving and more, be sure to check the top of this page.
 Here as SportsTips we list all the information you need like the kick off time, location of the game and the all important NFL odds.

 When is the next San Francisco 49ers game?

 For more details on the next San Francisco 49ers game, check above on the page, we include all the details there.

 Where did the San Francisco 49ers finish the season?

-The 49ers finished first in the National Football Conference West in the 2019 NFL season.
+The San Francisco 49ers finished 1st in the NFC West and 2nd in the NFC.

 How many games did the San Francisco 49ers win?

 The San Francisco 49ers won 13 games in the 2022 NFL season.

 Still looking for more?
 Well, you are in luck!
 We have detailed analysis of every team in the NFL.
 All you need to do is click on one of the team links below, and we take care of the rest for you: